-In EYFS the children are assessed against the stages of development and when appropriate at the Early Learning Goal.
+In EYFS the teacher observes the children's progress and adapts the learning to meet their stages of development.
+During the summer term the children are assessed against the Early Learning Goals.
+Children are assessed as having met these or not yet met these.
+The teacher will also identify those children who are working beyond the Early Learning Goals.
 In KS1 and KS2 writing is assessed against End of Year Age/End of phase Expectations as set out in the National Curriculum Sept 2014.
-Children are assessed as below/on track/met.
+Children are assessed as towards age related expectations, at age related expectations or at greater depth.

 Throughout the school children are assessed from a baseline write at the beginning of a Learning Journey.
-Each piece of writing is assessed against a WALT and WILF to show how they are making progress towards their final piece of writing in a learning journey.
+During the Learning Journey, each piece of writing is assessed against a WALT and WILF to show how they are making progress towards their final piece of writing in a learning journey.
 Children may also be supported with their writing through interventions and personalised targets.